 Balance transfers also incur a fee of $5 or 3% of the transaction, whichever is greater.
-Cash advances cost $10 or 5% of the transaction, and foreign transactions cost 3% of the transaction.
+There are no foreign transaction fees.

-Each card has a penalty APR of 29.99% that may be applied if a late or returned payment is made.
-For the Citi Platinum card, late and returned payments cost up to $35; for the CitiBusiness card, they cost up to $39.
+Each card has a penalty APR of 29.99% Variable that may be applied if a late or returned payment is made.
+For the personal card, late and returned payments cost up to $39; for the CitiBusiness card, they cost up to $37.

 The Bottom Line